 1. Dentistry and Dry Mouth

-Dry mouth is among the most often occurring oral health problems among diabetics.
+Dry mouth is among the most common oral health problems among people with diabetes.
 Reduced saliva generation brought on by diabetes will leave your mouth dry.
-Saliva’s cleaning of food particles and microorganisms helps to preserve your teeth.
-Reducing saliva levels increases our teeth’s vulnerability to cavities and tooth decay.
-Insufficient saliva lets bacteria multiply quickly, leading to the development of plaque and a greater cavity risk.
+Saliva’s cleaning of food particles and microorganisms helps to preserve your teeth. tvn24 reports that reducing saliva levels increases our teeth’s vulnerability to cavities and tooth decay.
+Insufficient saliva lets bacteria multiply quickly, leading to plaque development and a greater cavity risk.

 2. Gum infections and Diseases